You are here

 ITSS does not place limitations on the types of devices you may use on our network, nor do we restrict traffic by type.
 Routers and other networking devices are the major exception to this rule.
 Because of the disruptions they cause, personal wired or wireless hubs and routers are not allowed on the University's network.

 ITSS can help get your device registered on the UMD network, but we can't guarantee that it will work.
 Many devices designed to work easily on a home network don't mesh well with the type of network designed to be used by 10,000+ people.
 While we'd love to have everything work perfectly, our resources are finite, and therefore our support is focused on uses that support an educational mission.

 Devices with known issues connecting to or functioning properly on the UMD Network:

+The UMD network is comprised of many subnets.
 Some devices require that they are on the same network subnet to communicate with each other; on our Enterprise wireless network, there's currently no way that we can guarantee that all of your devices will end up on or stay on the same subnet - even when in the same room.
 Sorry!
 Some of these include:

 - Apple AirPlay

 - PS4 - First Generation

 - Nintendo 3DS and 2DS - The DSes have struggled in the past.
 The older DSi's seem to work well, though.